miWebb/jQuery.fragmentScroll/README.md

 	// Show fragment in URL.
 	showFragment: false,

-	// The frame that will scroll if the content overflows the elements box.
+	// The frame that will scroll if the content overflows the elements box. (body for webkit browsers)
 	frame: 'html, body',

 	// The offset from the top of the element.